USS Joseph Hewes (FF-1078)

-ROCS Lan Yang (FFG-935) is a Chi Yang-class frigate of the Republic of China Navy.
-She was formerly in service as the USS Joseph Hewes (FF-1078), a of the United States Navy.
+ROCS Lan Yang (FFG-935) was a Chi Yang-class frigate of the Republic of China Navy.
+She was also formerly in service as the USS Joseph Hewes (FF-1078), a of the United States Navy.

 Construction

 Constructed by Avondale Shipyard, Westwego, Louisiana and laid down 14 May 1969, launched 7 March 1970, and delivered 6 April 1971.
 She was commissioned 24 April 1971, christened by Mrs. Caroline Groves Gayler.

 Design and description

 The Knox class design was derived from the modified to extend range and without a long-range missile system.
 The ships had an overall length of 438 ft, a beam of 47 ft and a draft of 25 ft.
 They displaced 4066 LT at full load.
 Their crew consisted of 13 officers and 211 enlisted men.

 The ships were equipped with one Westinghouse geared steam turbine that drove the single propeller shaft.
 The turbine was designed to produce 35000 shp, using steam provided by 2 C-E boilers, to reach the designed speed of 27 kn.
 The Knox class had a range of 4500 nmi at a speed of 20 kn.

 The Knox-class ships were armed with a 5"/54 caliber Mark 42 gun forward and a single 3-inch/50-caliber gun aft.
 They mounted an eight-round ASROC launcher between the 5-inch (127 mm) gun and the bridge.
 Close-range anti-submarine defense was provided by two twin 12.75 in Mk 32 torpedo tubes.
 The ships were equipped with a torpedo-carrying DASH drone helicopter; its telescoping hangar and landing pad were positioned amidships aft of the mack.
 Beginning in the 1970s, the DASH was replaced by a SH-2 Seasprite LAMPS I helicopter and the hangar and landing deck were accordingly enlarged.
 Joseph Hewes had the first deployed LAMPS helicopter in the history of the Navy.
 Aft of the flight deck was an eight-cell BPDMS missile launcher for Sea Sparrow missiles, later replaced by Phalanx CIWS.